tgpholly/Binato/README.md

 ### Now:
 On cuttingedge there is a `-devserver` launch flag which can be passed to the client to connect to a specific server.
 Example usage:
+There is a `-devserver` launch flag in the game which can be passed to the client to connect to a specific server.
+Example usage:
 ```
 osu!.exe -devserver eusv.ml
 ```